Police, firefighters respond after body found in Remuera, footpath cordoned off

 A large tarpaulin was earlier erected to conceal a scene outside a property.

-In a statement, police said they were called to a report of a sudden death on St Vincent Ave earlier this morning.

-"At this stage, there are no suspicious circumstances and the matter will be referred to the Corner."
+"At this stage, there are no suspicious circumstances and the matter will be referred to the Coroner," police said in a statement.

 A witness told the Herald he saw a body being removed from the scene on a stretcher.